ethanae/enigma/readme.md

 You also need a file which describes the configuration or key for the machine.

 #### Configuration
+Every configuration file must have:
+- a rotors array with all fields required for a rotor
+- an alphabet
+- a reflector
+- plugboard (optional)

 An example configuration file:
 ```
 {